 Available Lengths (cm): 186 cm

 The Blackops has a nice, strong flex pattern.
-I’d break it down like this:
+We’d break it down like this:

 Shape (or, “Screw You, Tip & Tail Taper”)